Umami Pot

 Step 5

-Turn off the heat, then mix in the flavor packet.
-Serve in a bowl and add ramen toppings according to your preference.
+Turn off the heat, then stir in the seasoning packet.
+Serve in a bowl and add your preferred ramen toppings to taste.

 If you try this recipe, I’d love to hear what you think.
 Please consider leaving a review and star rating in the comments below.
 If you enjoyed it, I’d really appreciate it if you shared it with your friends.